Home

 The endpoint is deliberately not run as --privileged and host auditd is not enabled.
 The PoC has to confirm what Wazuh sees with default-namespaced Docker, which is the realistic deployment shape for most readers and the constraint where things tend to break in subtle ways.

-Detection Vectors: Five Sources, Five Decoders
+Detection Vectors: Six Sources, Six Decoders

-Five Wazuh data sources feed the rule pack.
+Six Wazuh data sources feed the rule pack.
 Each gets its own decoder, with a strict naming namespace so its fields never collide with stock decoders.

 SourceDecoderWhat it sees